 I took a day off from riding as I usually do, one day on the bike one day off, but I was dieing to ride.
 I wanted to learn more about this machine and what I could do.
 So today's ride was going to be about 15 miles maybe a bit more.
 I head out and take a long route down to Santa Cruz.
 Nothing too tough for hills but a narrow somewhat busy road winds it's way to town.
 A lot of cyclist won't ride this road but that rarely stops me when I'm on a bike.
 I'm not comfortable yet but I charge ahead foolishly, as I am a fool.
 Ask my wife.

 Day 4 didn't look like it was going to happen.
 The sky had been threatening all day, but each hour went by without rain.
 Ok I'm going, I figured that would make it rain and this area could always use some.
 The bike had been looking at me all day as I worked in my truck.
 I'm not sure, but I might be addicted.
 It will be very interesting to see how long I keep this level of excitement, and when will be the next time I reach for my Madone instead of the Corsa.
-I've Parked 5 miles from my target road, Canada Road, Woodside.
+I've Parked 5 miles from my target road, Canada Road, in Woodside.
 Another favorite stretch of rolling road that runs about 14 miles out and back.
 I hop on, zoom out and execute a few stop lights like I know what I'm doing.
 No hesitation on the stop, one foot comes out one stays in.
-I'm solid at rest and lift off from the light is effortless and smooth.
+I'm solid at rest and lift off from a stop is effortless and smooth.
 This is wonderful, four days and I'm feeling that ride recumbent riders talk about.
 I really feel like I'm into this bike, not like "I'm into it man," more like the bike is around me and I'm part of it.
 Road bikes don't have this feel as much as a recumbent does.
 It's the low center of gravity and this prone position.
 There is the main tube of the bike frame and then there is my body, the other frame structure.
 You really feel a part of this ride.
 A road bike you sit on, a recumbent you sit in.
 This ride is going so well, everything is clicking and I'm on Canada Road with the wind at my back and I'm flying again.
 I don't have a lot of time before it will be getting dark and I debate going the entire length of this road before I turn back and hit that head wind.
 I hate to ride at night.
 Oh hell, I'm going for it, head wind and darkness, I can't stop riding.

 The road is open, wide and smooth.
 I climbed a nice easy 1/2 mile grade with surprising ease.
 The wind at my back is helping a little, but my speeds are saying I'm even with my road bike and I'm not really killing myself.
 Crest that rise and continue another couple of miles just enjoying the ride.
 This is another beautiful road flanked by Crystal Springs reservoir and the coastal hills as a backdrop.
 Grassy meadows, glassy smooth lake, and I'm staring straight up watching three red tail hawks circling over head.
-I can s\tay perfectly balanced for about 5 seconds while looking straight up!
+I can stay perfectly balanced for about 5 seconds while looking straight up!
 This is something I can't do on road bike.
 I have a massive panoramic view that I can really take in.
 Even pushing it hard and grabbing for air, my head is up and the view is right there to enjoy, I am loving this.
 The turn around, a head wind now and it's looking like rain.
 1/2 mile in, wind must be at a slightly different angle, maybe I'm protected by those trees a bit.
 1 mile, some wind but nothing much.
-2 miles in and I'm in the area where felt the tail wind.
+2 miles in and I'm in the area where I felt the tail wind.
 I feel a headwind but I'm still cranking pretty good.
-Another amazing aspect I've heard but hadn't experienced.
-A recumbent has much less drag, and yes it's true.
+Another amazing aspect I've heard but hadn't experienced, the recumbent has much less drag, and yes it's true.
 This ride back is a breeze, even into the breeze.
 It's bout 5 miles from my truck and the end of the ride and I'm getting rain, and getting it good.
 A downpour and I'm feeling so fast and fresh.
 Riding with my head up, my face is straight into the rain, so I open my mouth and enjoy a drink straight from the clouds.
 Glad to be wearing sun glasses cause at these speeds rain drops sting.
 So far the only downfall of a recumbent...it's too fast when it's raining.

 My Bacchetta rides even more stable at speeds than I thought it would.
 I give the bars a quick twitch to test how quickly it centers itself.
 No wobble and better than I expected, much like my road bike.
 Now for Highway 84, first turn at 20mph, easy smooth, next turn at 30, still smooth.
 I wonder how far I can go, and will I know what is too far.
 I know a standard road bike feel and pretty much know the limits, but I don't know recumbents.
 I'll have to push myself into the unknown to know.
 With each of the next 15 sweeping turns, once into the turn, I wish I had entered the turn faster than I did.
 Each turn teasing me to add more speed.
 These bikes feel very different in a turn.
 Center of gravity, position over the wheels, not sure what it really is but I'm loving it.
 The bike in a turn has the feeling much like a Seadoo or motor boat.
 The front wheel enters the turn and feels like a road bike, but the back wheel feels like its sinking into the road and carves the turn.
 Strange to me but solid, I feel stuck to the road.
-Off the hill and I tack on the usual extra 10 miles to the ride, as I have for every recumbent ride so far.
+Off the hill and I tack on the usual extra miles to the ride, as I have for every recumbent ride so far.